 The Gray Ghost is unquestionably the most famous streamer fly ever created.
 Contrary to popular belief, according to the account presented in Carrie Stevens: Maker of Rangeley Favorite Trout and Salmon Flies, 2000, The Stackpole Press, by Graydon and Leslie Hilyard, the Gray Ghost was actually not the pattern that Carrie Stevens caught her record-breaking six pound, thirteen ounce brook trout on at Upper Dam, Maine, on July 1st, 1924.
 The entry in Carrie’s own handwriting in the record book at the Upper Dam House records the successful fly as “Shang’s Go Get-um.”
 There is no modern record of a Carrie Stevens pattern called Shang’s Go Get-um.
 And the mounted record brook trout Carrie caught was presented to her friend, Charles E. “Shang” Wheeler.
 Shang Wheeler is responsible for getting Carrie started and interested in fly tying in 1920.
 The fly in the jaw of the mount is a Shang’s Special.
 Perhaps this is a courtesy to her friend, or perhaps it is the same pattern with a name change, as Hilyard suggest as a possibility.
 We will never know.

 I tied my first Gray Ghosts while still in high school, back in the late 1960’s.
 Over the years I bought and acquired different books that included the Gray Ghost.
-I first saw the pattern at age twelve because in 1938, the already popular pattern was included in Ray Bergman’s book Trout, written in that year.
+I first saw the pattern at age twelve in 1964, because in 1938, the already popular pattern was included in Ray Bergman’s book Trout, written in that year.
 I started reading Trout on that first day after I caught bluegills on a Yellow Sally wet fly in a Pennsylvania farm pond.
 I bought the first Gray Ghost I ever fished for seventy-five cents at a local sporting goods shop in my home town of Williamsport, Pennsylvania.
+Like many commercially tied Gray Ghosts, it had yellow bucktail substituted for the golden pheasant crest.

 Ever since that time I have tied and fished the Gray Ghost.
 It was successful for trout in my home state of Pennsylvania, but in more recent years I fished it primarily on my trips to Maine starting in 1986.
-My brother reported that gray marabou makes a great Gray Ghost variation; we tied them and caught trout and salmon on them too.
+My brother heard from other anglers and reported that gray marabou makes a great Gray Ghost variation; we tied them and caught trout and salmon on them too. even a little pearlescent Flashabou added makes it fish. 😉

 Back in the early 1990’s, after taking salmon fly tying lessons with my Canadian friend Rick Whorwood, who hosted guest instructors Rob Solo from Newfoundland, and Bob Veverka, author of Spey Flies, at his home, I learned to focus on more exacting proportions and ways to improve my fly tying.
 I transferred what I learned about tying salmon flies to all my flies, particularly classic wet flies that I began tying with renewed passion in 1993.
-I became more detail-oriented in my fly tying.
-I had also gotten a jump start on this with trout flies when I began tying commercially in the fall of 1989.
+These lessons, more or less caused me to become more detail-oriented in my fly tying.
+Another factor in this development was that I had gotten a jump start on detail orientation by commercially tying trout flies in the fall of 1989.
 I tied more flies in that first year that I did in the previous twenty-five years combined tying mainly for myself.
 I wore out the 25-year old set of jaws on my Thompson Model-A vise in the first year.
-Tying commercially, if you can do it, is good discipline.
+Tying commercially; if you can do it, is very good discipline.

 “Yeah,” he answered.
 “I have a streamer wallet full of ‘em.”